HL7/case-reporting/source/pages/profiles.md

 A possible condition is:

-- Reportable - The information provided meets reporting criteria for an associated PHA.
+* Reportable - The information provided meets reporting criteria for an associated PHA.

 A possible condition:

-- May be Reportable - The information provided may meet reporting criteria if additional information is provided.
+* May be Reportable - The information provided may meet reporting criteria if additional information is provided.
 The Reportability Response will also be able to share the information needed to definitively determine reportability.

 A possible condition is:

-- Not Reportable - The information provided conclusively does not meet reporting criteria.
+* Not Reportable - The information provided conclusively does not meet reporting criteria.

 Some decision support systems may not be able to fully differentiate between possible conditions that are Not Reportable and those that May be Reportable if additional information is provided.
 In these circumstances there may only be a reportability determination of:

-- No Reporting Rule Met - The information provided does not meet reporting criteria or may meet reporting criteria if additional information is provided.
+* No Reporting Rule Met - The information provided does not meet reporting criteria or may meet reporting criteria if additional information is provided.

 The determination of No Reporting Rule Met may be provided for a possible condition or for all conditions in the  eICR.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-determination-of-reportability-reason-extension.html">RR_Determination_of_Reportability_Reason_Extension</a></td>
-<td>The reason for the determination of reportability.</td>
+<td>This Extension profile represents the reason for the determination of reportability.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-determination-of-reportability-rule-extension.html">RR_Determination_of_Reportability_Rule_Extension</a></td>
-<td>A rule that led to the determination of reportability.</td>
+<td>This Extension profile represents a rule that led to the determination of reportability.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-eicr-processing-status-extension.html">RR_Eicr_Processing_Status_Extension</a></td>
-<td>This extension indicates the eICR processing status.
+<td>This Extension profile represents the eICR processing status.
 If the eICR was not processed or was processed with a warning, the reason will be contained in the eICR Processing Status Reason.
 If there is any output from a validator, that output will be contained in the eICR Validation Output.

 If any of the trigger codes used to generate the eICR are from an outdated version of the RCTC or the codes are marked as inactive in the latest version of the RCTC, these are flagged and and the eICR Processing Status Reason Detail will hold the details of the outdated and expected versions of the RCTC.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-eicr-receipt-time-extension.html">RR_Eicr_Receipt_Time_Extension</a></td>
-<td>Date and time of eICR receipt</td>
+<td>This Extension profile represents the date and time of eICR receipt</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-external-resource-type-extension.html">RR_External_Resource_Type_Extension</a></td>
-<td>Type/category of one or more external resources.</td>
+<td>This Extension profile represents the type/category of one or more external resources.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-location-relevance-extension.html">RR_Location_Relevance_Extension</a></td>
-<td>A code indicating whether the responsible PHA is relevant because of the patient's home address, the provider facility address, or both.</td>
+<td>This Extension profile represents a code indicating whether the responsible PHA is relevant because of the patient's home address, the provider facility address, or both.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-manually-initiated-eicr-extension.html">RR_Manually_Initiated_Eicr_Extension</a></td>
-<td>This extension indicates whether or not the eICR CDA document for which this Reportability Response is a response, was manually initiated by the provider.
+<td>This Extension profile represents whether or not the eICR CDA document for which this Reportability Response is a response, was manually initiated by the provider.
 The eICR could also contain RCTC trigger codes.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-priority-extension.html">RR_Priority_Extension</a></td>
-<td>Priority given to the whole communication or one or more external resources.</td>
+<td>This Extension profile represents the priority given to the whole communication or one or more external resources.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-travel-history-address-extension.html">Travel_History_Address_Extension</a></td>
-<td>Where the patient traveled to as an address e.g.country, state, city, street address if applicable.
+<td>This Extension profile represents where the patient traveled to as an address e.g.: country, state, city, street address (if applicable).
 At the least, address must contain the country.</td>
 </tr>
 </tbody>
 </table>